kutaslab/fitgrid/docs/source/user_guide.rst

 .. _user_guide:

+.. module:: fitgrid
+   :noindex:

 ##########
 User Guide
 ##########

-TL;DR These are notes, pointers, and highlights.
-For "how to" and use cases see the :ref:`examples_gallery`.
+TL;DR These are notes and highlights.
+For usage see the :ref:`workflow`, :ref:`gallery`, and :ref:`api`

-.. module:: fitgrid
-   :noindex:

 ================